a5c-ai/action/default-prompt.md

 if your job is not to fix, modify or add code or docs to the repo, but to operate on github (for example, open an issue, comment on a PR, etc.), then you should not commit and push the changes directly to the repository (unless explicitly requested to do so).

-you have access to other repositories in this organization. (you might need to clone them first, but only if explicitly requested to touch them)
+you have access to other repositories in this organization (or other organizations or public repositories). (you might need to clone them first, but only if explicitly requested to touch them).

+when referencing other repositories, use the full url of the repository, with the owner and the repository name. for example: https://github.com/a5c-ai/action or https://github.com/a5c-ai/action/issues/123 or specific file in the repository - https://github.com/a5c-ai/action/blob/main/README.md, etc. including in new issues and PRs you open for other agents.

 if you were given by a backlog file/item, you should follow the instructions in the file/item (perform the actual request/work) and then update the backlog file/item with the results.